mehigh/highstart/README.md

 Front-end Mobile-First Barebone start: Gulp + Bower + SASS + Compass + Normalize + SourceMaps

-Clone the repository, and run the following commands to set things up:
+Clone the repository, and run the following command to set things up:

-`bundle install`
 `npm install`
-`bower install`

 To enable automatic compiling of the SASS + Compass files, which also generate the sourcemaps, run: